-Some professionals — including firefighters, police officers and some teachers — may fall under zero-tolerance policies, meaning even a first-time DWI conviction can do serious damage to their licenses and careers.
+Some professionals — including firefighters, police officers and some teachers — may fall under zero-tolerance policies, meaning even a first-time Drunk driving conviction can do serious damage to their licenses and careers.

 In addition, any licensed professional may face heavy scrutiny for a DWI conviction.
 If you are a licensed professional, we will consider your special circumstances, and we can also assist you in any licensing proceedings that may take place.